littlemountainman/littlemountainman.github.io/_posts/2025-05-07-smithwaterman.md

 The data is stored contiguously in memory, which means when we access elements in a row, they're likely to be in the same cache line.
 This simple change can reduce cache misses significantly.

 2. **Chunked Processing**
 I implemented a chunked processing approach that works with cache-line sized blocks of data.
-Modern CPUs typically have a cache line size of 64 bytes, so we process data in chunks that fit perfectly into cache lines:
+Modern CPUs typically have a cache line size of 64 bytes, so we process data in chunks that fit perfectly into cache lines.
+This works since we usea std::string for the individual sequences, therefore each element in the string is a char of 1 byte.

 ```cpp
 const size_t chunk_size = 64;  // Cache line size in bytes